digital-porous-media/dpm_docs/docs/index.md

 # Digital Porous Media Documentation

+!!! caution "Caution"
+    This documentation is a prototype and is currently being developed.

-Welcome to the Digital Porous Media documentation.
-This documentation provides comprehensive information about the Digital Porous Media Portal, its features, and how to use them effectively.
+Welcome to the Digital Rocks documentation.
+This documentation provides comprehensive information about the Digital Rocks Portal, its features, and how to use them effectively.

 ## Overview